Rock Rest: Reputation

 Drawn in part by Hazel's reputation as a cook, word of mouth brought them additional business, and they formally opened Rock Rest as a summer guest house in 1946.
 The property accommodated 16 guests at its height, and housed as many as 50 at parties during the summer season in the 1950s.

 The predominantly Black clientele was drawn mostly from the northeastern United States.
 The Sinclairs advertised through postcards they sent to a mailing list they maintained.
-The business was successful even though it did not advertise in publications catering to the African-American traveling public, such as the The Negro Motorist Green Book.
+The business was successful even though it did not advertise in publications catering to the African-American traveling public, such as The Negro Motorist Green Book.

 Legacy

-Rock Rest is included in the 2020 documentary Driving While Black, which showed on PBS.
+Rock Rest is included in the 2020 documentary Driving While Black, which was broadcast on PBS.
 The film was based on the book Driving While Black: African American Travel and the Road to Civil Rights by Gretchen Sorin.
-In the film, Valerie Cunningham, founder of the Portsmouth Black Heritage Trail who formerly worked at Rock Rest, spoke about Rock Rest, which advertised "fine home cooked food and a garden with fresh vegetables, plenty of shade trees with a relaxing atmosphere."
+In the film, Valerie Cunningham, whose aunt ran Rock Rest, spoke about how the guest house advertised "fine home cooked food and a garden with fresh vegetables, plenty of shade trees with a relaxing atmosphere."

+In June 2022, the Black Heritage Trail of New Hampshire unveiled two historical markers, one in Kittery and one in Kittery Point, highlighting the site's historical significance.

 The National Museum of African American History & Culture has objects and memorabilia from Rock Rest in its collection.
 One object is a boulder with the words "Rock Rest" painted in white.